Israel strikes Gaza after its soldiers come under fire

 "I think that all the responsibility in this case is for the heads of Hamas.
 But unfortunately, the residents of Gaza will have to pay the price," Lieberman added.

-Lawahez Jabari reported from Jerusalem, and Daniel Arkin reported from New York.
+Lawahez Jabari reported from Jerusalem, Paul Goldman from Tel Aviv, and Daniel Arkin from New York.